Al Jardine: 1960s–80s

 Jardine instigated the Beach Boys' recording of a remake of the Mamas and the Papas' song "California Dreamin'" (featuring Roger McGuinn), reaching No. 8 on the Billboard adult contemporary chart in 1986.
 The associated music video featured in heavy rotation on MTV and secured extensive international airplay.
 The video featured all the surviving Beach Boys and two of the three surviving members of the Mamas and the Papas, John Phillips and Michelle Phillips (Denny Doherty was on the East coast and declined), along with former Byrds guitarist Roger McGuinn.

+Jardine was inducted into the Rock and Roll Hall of Fame as a member of the Beach Boys in 1988.